sebasrock156/Huawei-Matebook-D14-21-OpenCore/README.md

 ---
 <details>

-- USB Ports ✅❌ (2.0 and Type-C ports works perfect; 3.1 ports doesn't work for now).

-- VoodooPS2Controller ✅❌ (Works, but touchpad is broken, after boot seems work but stops inmediatelly).
+- VoodooI2CHID ✅❌ (Might be work, but touchpad freeze after 5 secs to boot).

-- Bluetooth ✅❌ (Partially works, if you're using headphones/airbuds, audio might have some cuts).

 </details>